moreh-dev/moreh-2024docs/Tutorials/Baichuan2_Tutorial/2_Understanding training code.md

 order: 40
 ---

-# 2. Understanding training code
+# 2. Understanding Training Code

 If you've prepared all the training data, let's now take a look at the contents of `train_baichuan2_13b.py` script for the actual fine-tuning process. **In this step, you'll notice that MoAI Platform ensures full compatibility with PyTorch, confirming that the training code is identical to the typical PyTorch code for NVIDIA GPUs.** Additionally, you'll explore how efficiently MoAI Platform implements complex parallelization techniques beyond this.